 A priori the coherent Springer sheaf is only a complex of sheaves.
 However we show, using the theory of traces for monoidal categories in higher algebra, that its Ext algebra is concentrated in degree zero, and is identified with the affine Hecke algebra.
-This provides the following ``coherent Springer correspondence,'' realizing the representations of the affine Hecke algebra as coherent sheaves.

-\begin{thm} Let $G$ a reductive algebraic group over with simply connected derived subgroup over an algebraically closed field of characteristic 0. \begin{enumerate} \item There is an isomorphism of algebras and all other $\Ext$ groups of $\cS$ vanish. \item There is a full embedding
+This provides the following ``coherent Springer correspondence'', realizing the representations of the affine Hecke algebra as coherent sheaves. \begin{thm}[Theorem \ref{thm endomorph}] Let $G$ be a reductive algebraic group over $k = \bQl$ or $\bC$. \begin{enumerate} \item There is an isomorphism of algebras $\Haff_G\simeq \End_{\cL(\wh{\cN}/\GG)}(\cS_G)$ and all other self-$\Ext$ groups of $\cS_G$ vanish. \item There is an embedding of dg derived categories